-Band and Instrumental Music programs, including Drumline and Colorguard
+Band and Instrumental Music programs, including Drumline and Color Guard.

 B. To give all necessary support wherever and whenever possible to the FMHS Band Directors,

 Band and Band program in general, and to cooperate with the FMHS Band Directors and School